 - Are happy with their current weight (within 5-10 pounds)

 If this sounds like you, then you are very likely to be thrilled with CoolSculpting as a treatment option.

 Have questions about CoolSculpting?
 We’re here to help.

 We hope this post has helped you better understand the benefits and considerations of CoolSculpting.
-If you would like to learn more, we welcome you to call us at 817-292-4200.
+If you would like to learn more, we welcome you to call or text us at 817-292-4200.
 Our friendly staff can help answer your questions, or they will be happy to book a consultation for you to discuss your questions and aesthetic goals with Dr. Kirby or one of our certified physician assistants.